TuringLang/Turing-Workshop/2023-MRC-BSU-and-UKHSA/Part-5-free-form-session/README.md

+# Free-form session

+In this session, we set up a "research" project from scratch and started doing a bit of inference.

-# A research project from scratch
+## A research project from scratch

-This is a simple example of getting set up with a project.
+Here's the guide we followed to set up the project `MyResearch`.

-## Setting up the project environment
+### Setting up the project environment

 (1) Navigate to directory where you want the project to be, for example `/tmp`.